aiday-mar/EPFL/Mathematical Foundation of Signal Processing/Homework_notes.md

     """
     beam_angles = np.arctan2(beam_end[:,1]-beam_start[:,1], beam_end[:,0]-beam_start[:,0])
     # Rotate by \pi/2 to get the angle of a beam normal (rotation by -\pi/2 would also work).
+    # the below is used to write pi where you make a call to the numpy library
     beam_normals = beam_angles + np.pi / 2
     # Make corrections to have angles in the range [0,\pi], by now they are in [-\pi/2,3\pi/2].
+    # the condition within the square brackets indicates what needs to be verified for us to select the appropriate coordinates
     beam_normals[beam_normals > np.pi] -= 2 * np.pi
     beam_normals[beam_normals < 0] += np.pi
+    # then you apply the cosine function, and the sine function onto all the entries of the vectors below
     beam_vectors = np.stack((np.cos(beam_normals), np.sin(beam_normals)), axis=-1)
     # Distance from any point on a line is the same, so just compute using beam_start.
+    # maybe that means you are computing against the last axis ?
     beam_dist = np.sum(beam_start * beam_vectors, axis=-1)

+    # you can return here various elements
     return beam_vectors, beam_dist

 def beam_pixel_intersection_length(beam_normals, beam_dist, pix_pos, pix_r):
     """